This virtual exhibition will be available on-demand on this webpage throughout the Cambridge Festival, no need to book.

-The international exhibition includes work at the intersection of art and care ethics showcasing the richness of the new post-disciplinary area of care aesthetics.
-It shows art’s potential for positively impacting society, including health, social cohesion and the environment.
+The international virtual exhibition includes work at the intersection of art and care ethics showcasing the richness of the new post-disciplinary area of care aesthetics.
+It showcases art’s potential for positively impacting society, including health, social cohesion and the environment.
 Feminist thinkers have long emphasized that caring is an embodied practice, including attending to others through listening, observing, feeling, perceiving, improvising, imagining.
 Approaches which are also at the core of many artistic practices.

 At the intersection of art, aesthetics, and care lies the potential for reimagining how we sustain our world at this time of political, ecological, and societal crises through the transformative power of creative and caring practices.